jecki/DHParser/README.md

 from the command line:

     dhparser_cythonize

+On Linux-systems, in case you want to use clang instead of the gcc-compiler, type:

+    export CC=/usr/bin/clang; dhparser_cythonize

+Using clang may also help to circumvent C-errors like "incompatible pointer types".

 The Cython-compiled version is about 2-3 times faster than the CPython-interpreted version.
 Compiling can take quite a while.
 If you are in a hurry, you can just can also just call